CONTACT

 Professor Christine Chin

 Photography allows us to see and explore the natural world in ways that expands human vision and understanding.
 We will use our cameras to look for specific design elements in the natural world and bring nature inside in improvised tabletop studios.
 Camera controls, exposure, lighting, and lenses will be discussed to help students achieve their photographic goals.
 Looking at the work of artists who photograph nature will help us explore larger questions: Can photography help us to understand the species who share our planet?
 What are the possibilities and limits on how photography can advocate for the natural world?
 How does photography explore the effects of and interactions between humans and nature?
+Students will use their cameras to complete assignments that will culminate in an individual book project.
+This is an introductory course in photographic image-making at Hobart and William Smith College.
 No prerequisites.
 This course substantially addresses the artistic process goal.

 ENV 216 Birds in Our Landscape